Simple Chicken Stew Recipe

 Step 6

-Place the chicken thighs that you sealed earlier (or at least 200g/ half a pound of chicken leftovers) back in to the pan and cook on a medium high heat for roughly 40 minutes.
+Place the chicken thighs that you sealed earlier (or your chicken leftovers) back in to the pan and cook on a medium high heat for roughly 40 minutes.

 The cooking time may vary depending on how small you have chopped up your vegetables.
 Carrots and potatoes take the longest amount of time to cook.
 Once they feel soft enough to easily pierce with a fork then the stew is ready.